Two Strengths That Allow Me Not to Refuse Work.

 Please tell us about your work.

-I am currently stationed on-site at a major energy company, where I'm responsible for managing mobile communication contracts and overseeing call center operations.
+I am dispatched to a major energy company and work on-site as a contractor.
+My responsibilities include managing mobile communication contracts and overseeing call center.

 How do you feel about your work?

-Can you elaborate on your "no-refusal policy" and "self-efficacy"?
+Can you elaborate on your "no-refusal policy" and sense of self-efficacy?

-As for self-efficacy, I believe it comes from the trust clients place in me, they allow me to choose the best approach to solving a problem.
-While results do matter, I'm not under pressure to follow strict instructions like "it must be done this way."
-Because of this freedom, I'm able to approach my work with creativity and truly enjoy what I do.
+As for my sense of self-efficacy, I believe it comes from the trust clients place in me, they allow me to determine the best approach to solving a problem.
+Of course, results are important, but because I am not pressured to follow rigid instructions such as "it must be done this way" when gathering information or experimenting with new approaches, I'm able to respond freely.
+This freedom allows me to enjoy my work and feel confident in mu abilities.

 Please share an example of how you improve business efficiency.

-For instance, tasks such as managing mobile communication billing and handling loaner device requests for clients were previously done using paper forms.
-To streamline the process, I transitioned these operations to a web-based management system with electronic payments.
-This not only reduced the workload for clients but also improved the efficiency of my own tasks.
-As a result, I gained more time in my schedule, creating the kind of "margin" that allows me to take on additional responsibilities from clients.
+For example, tasks such as managing client's mobile communication billing and handling requests for loaned devices were previously processed using paper-based forms.
+To streamline these processes, I transitioned them to a web-based management system and electronic payment methods.
+As a result, this not only reduced the workload for the client but also streamlined my own tasks, allowing me to work more efficiently.
+At the same time, it created more flexibility in my schedule.
+Having this extra capacity, in turn, gives me the "margin" needed to take on additional responsibilities from the client.

 How do you approach new challenges?

-When facing a challenge similar to something I've dealt with before, I draw on my past experience and reach out to colleagues who seem knowledgeable.
-I also make an effort to search for others who might have insight, and of course, I turn to Google for additional information.
+When I face a challenge similar to one I've handled before, I draw on my past experience and reach out to colleagues who seem knowledgeable.
+I also actively look for others who might have relevant expertise, and of course, I do my own research using Google.

 What motivates you in your work?